-A while back, they both serendipitously stumbled upon a blog post I made showcasing a few shots posted from my younger brothers wedding.
+A while back, Carley and Nicholas serendipitously stumbled upon a blog post of mine, showcasing a few shots posted from my younger brother’s wedding.
 The groomsmen were each given one Ilford 400 B&W single-use camera to use throughout the day… I thought some of the shots were neat and put them up HERE.
-When they Googled “disposable camera wedding photography” I happened to pop up in the search… not something ever really meant to happen.
-But damn, I’m happy it did.
+They found said post and well, thought it was neat enough to ask me something kind of insane… to document a big day for them… to provide wedding photography using only disposable cameras.
+I panicked.

 Let me tell you, two people have never been more right.
-Probably 75% of the group didn’t realize I was a hired professional until a few minutes before my departure.
+Probably 75% of the group didn’t realize I was a hired hand until a few minutes before my departure.

 So take a look and let me know if this is something you’d be keen on doing.
-Thinking of offering it as a permanent option to my photography packages.
+Thinking of offering my wedding photography while using disposable cameras as a permanent option to my photography packages.
+Let’s do it!

 Carley, Nicholas.
 The trust you both had in me was extremely humbling.